Blog - The Visible Authority

 That's the intriguing subject I'll explore in this article.

-At the onset of our collaboration, I delved deeply into their service offerings, together with the consultancy's performance data.
+At the onset of our collaboration, I thoroughly examined their service offerings, along with the consultancy's performance data.
 My findings were revealing.

-Of the five services they offered, they aimed to cater to four distinct buyer profiles, each characterized by unique needs, contexts, pain points, and budget considerations.
+Of the five services they offered, they aimed to cater to four distinct buyer profiles, each characterised by unique needs, contexts, pain points, and budget considerations.

 Alarmingly, four of these services hadn't achieved market fit.
-In essence, they hadn't been sufficiently tested across multiple projects to ensure they met their target audience's specific needs and challenges.
+In essence, they hadn't been sufficiently tested across multiple projects to ensure they met the specific needs and challenges of their target audience.

-While these services were conceptualized on paper (and with the help of a few initial small projects) and championed by five dedicated service leaders (a significant portion of their team - and overhead cost), tangible evidence of market fit (and deep buyer understanding) was glaringly absent.
+While these services were conceptualised on paper (and with the help of a few initial small projects) and led by five dedicated service leaders (a significant portion of their team and overhead cost), tangible evidence of market fit (and deep buyer understanding) was glaringly absent.

-This disconnect led to limited market traction and revenue development.
+This disconnect resulted in limited market traction and revenue growth.

-Lacking a compelling value proposition that resonated with their intended audience, these services found it challenging to establish a solid presence, resulting in squandered resources (not exchangeable between the services due to different expertise), lost opportunities, and reduced ROI.
+Lacking a compelling value proposition that connected with their target audience, these services found it difficult to build a strong presence, leading to wasted resources (not interchangeable between the services due to different areas of expertise), missed opportunities, and lower ROI.

-In a fiercely competitive environment, failing to align offerings with the distinct needs of each buyer segment can be the dividing line between thriving and fading into irrelevance.
+In a fiercely competitive environment, neglecting to align offerings with the unique needs of each buyer segment can be the difference between thriving and fading into irrelevance.

-Many of our intense discussions, where I highlighted the pitfalls of a small team stretching across a broad service spectrum, often circled back to their firm (and naive - sorry to say) belief: “A broad service range is essential to remain competitive in the market.”
+Many of our intense discussions, where I pointed out the pitfalls of a small team covering a wide range of services, often returned to their firm (and naive - sorry to say) belief: “A broad service range is essential to stay competitive in the market.”

 Recommended reading: Evaluating and Improving Performance of the Founder-Led Boutique Consultancy